 Check your passport will be valid for at least six months after the date of your return.

 Make photocopies of your passport, tickets and insurance documents, or store online copies on a secure data storage site.

 Find out now how your traveller’s cheques and credit cards can be replaced if lost and take emergency numbers with you.

 - Make sure you tell family and friends where you’re going and leave them contact details.

 For more help and advice, visit the Foreign & Commonwealth Office website.

-Finally, ensure your medication is not banned in the country you are visiting.
+Finally, make sure your medication is not banned in the country you’re visiting.
 For example, Turkey, Pakistan and India are a few of the places where some common medicines may not be allowed.
 Finally, check on which jabs or preventive treatments, if any, are required for your visit and look into these requirements at least eight weeks before you travel.
 Fit For Travel website can help answer any more questions.